-- (1) Until receiving a notice of the assignment, from either the assignor or the assignee, the obligor is discharged by paying the assignor. - (2) After receiving such a notice, the obligor is discharged only by paying the assignee.
+- (1) Until the obligor receives a notice of the assignment from either the assignor or the assignee, it is discharged by paying the assignor. - (2) After the obligor receives such a notice, it is discharged only by paying the assignee.